California Community Colleges: Formation of a statewide system

+Continued evolution

-The Master Plan for Higher Education also banned tuition, as it was based on the ideal that public higher education should be free to students (just like K-12 primary and secondary education).
+The Master Plan for Higher Education also banned tuition, as it was based on the ideal that public higher education should be free to students (just like K–12 primary and secondary education).
 As officially enacted, it states that public higher education "shall be tuition free to all residents."
 Thus, California residents legally do not pay tuition.

-However, the state has suffered severe budget deficits ever since the enacting of Proposition 13 in 1978, which led to the imposition of per-unit enrollment fees for California residents (equivalent in all but name to tuition) at all community colleges and all CSU and UC campuses to get around the legal ban on tuition.
+The state has suffered severe budget deficits ever since the enacting of Proposition 13 in 1978, which led to the imposition of per-unit enrollment fees for California residents (equivalent in all but name to tuition) at all community colleges and all CSU and UC campuses to get around the legal ban on tuition.
 Non-resident and international students, however, do pay tuition, which at community colleges is usually an additional $100 per unit (or credit) on top of the standard enrollment fee.
 Since no other American state bans tuition in public higher education, this issue is unique to California.
 In summer 2010, the state's public higher education systems began investigating the possibility of dropping the semantic confusion and switching to the more accurate term, tuition.

-In the past decade, tuition and fees have fluctuated with the state's budget.
+Tuition and fees have fluctuated with the state's budget.
 For much of the 1990s and early 2000s, enrollment fees ranged between $11 and $13 per credit.
-However, with the state's budget deficits in the early-to-mid 2000s, fees rose to $18 per unit in 2003, and, by 2004, reached $26 per unit.
-Since then, fees dropped to $20 per unit, down $6 from January 2007.
+With the state's budget deficits in the early-to-mid 2000s, fees rose to $18 per unit in 2003, and, by 2004, reached $26 per unit.
+Fees dropped to $20 per unit, down $6 from January 2007.
 It was the lowest enrollment fee of any college or university in the United States.
 On July 28, 2009, Governor Arnold Schwarzenegger signed AB2X (the education trailer bill to the 2009-10 state budget), setting the community college enrollment fee back at $26 per unit, effective for the fall 2009 term.
 In July 2011, per-unit fees at California's community colleges stood at $36 per unit.
 In summer 2012, fees were raised to $46 per unit.

 Moreno Valley College and Norco College became the 111th and 112th colleges of the CCC system in 2010.
 Clovis Community College opened as the 113th college in 2015, and Compton College was re-established as the 114th college in 2017.
-In fall 2019, Calbright College was opened as an entirely online, but unaccredited, community college.
+In fall 2019, Calbright College was opened as an entirely online, but initially unaccredited, community college.
 The most recent in-person addition to the system is Madera Community College, which was recognized by the Board of Governors as the 116th accredited community college, on July 20, 2020.

+The system can add up to 30 bachelor's degree programs a year at any of the colleges under a 2021 state law.